Easygoing Territory Defense by the Optimistic Lord: Anime

-An anime television series adaptation was announced during the "Great Overlap Bunko All-Star Gathering Special 2025" first livestream on April 20, 2025.
-It will be produced by NAZ and directed by Tetsuya Tatamitani, with series composition by Yutaka Yasunaga and music composed by Kana Utatane.
-The series is set to premiere in January 2026.
-The opening theme song is "Okirakuze~shon" performed by Rei Nakashima.
+An anime television series adaptation was announced during the "Great Overlap Bunko All-Star Gathering Special 2025" livestream on April 20, 2025.
+It is produced by NAZ and directed by Tetsuya Tatamitani, with Takayuki Kuriyama serving as series director and supervisor, series composition handled by Yutaka Yasunaga, characters designed by Shingo Nakamura, and music composed by Kana Utatane.
+The series premiered from January 10 to March 28, 2026, on Tokyo MX and other networks.
+The opening theme song is "Okirakuze~shon" (おきらくぜ～しょん), performed by Rei Nakashima, while the ending theme song is "Make It", performed by Nonoka Ōbuchi.
+Crunchyroll is streaming the series.
+Muse Communication licensed the series in Southeast Asia.